u-transnet/graphenej/README.md

 # graphenej
-A Java library for mobile app Developers; Graphene/Bitshares blockchain.
+A Java library for Graphene/Bitshares blockchain.
+Port of [Android library](https://github.com/computationalcore/graphenej) to JDK.

 ## Usage